Ramon96/functional-programming/README.md

 During this course I created a data visualisation with the help of VizHub.
 Building this project Data of the NMVW was used.
 This project is made with [D3](https://d3js.org/)

+# Target Audience
+This visualisation was build in mind for someone to find pattern's in the data.
+This could easily be replaced with another subject to get a better understanding of the collection.
+This would benefit someone like Rik.

 # Installation
 You want to clone this project to a local folder using the following code.
 `https://github.com/Ramon96/functional-programming.git`